ComposerShield/qiti/README.md

 - **Linker flags** (via `INTERFACE`):
   - `-fsanitize=thread`

-You do not need to add these flags yourself—just ensure you are using Clang with C++20 and building your test executable with `-O0` (or Debug-only).
+You do not need to add these flags yourself—just ensure you are using Clang with C++20 and building your test executable with `-O0` (or in Debug mode).

 In addition, by linking your unit test executable with `qiti_tests_client`, Qiti automatically propagates: